Forgot Password

 Communication:

-In Bhutan Dzongkha is the language.
+In Bhutan, Dzongkha is the language.
 English is commonly used, particularly in places frequented by tourists.
-While mobile networks and internet access are accessible there might be restrictions, on coverage, in areas.
+While mobile networks and internet access are accessible, there might be restrictions on coverage in certain areas.

 Transportation